dantuck/www.dantuck.com/content/article/GnuPG-and-Pass.md

     $ pass git init
     $ pass git remote add origin { insert git origin }

+To restore from an existing repo you will clone the git repo into `.password-store`.

+    $ git clone <repo> ~/.password-store

 There is not a particular scheme for organization of the structure or content of data but I follow what the author uses and suggests:

     THE_COMPLICATED_PASSWORD